-Daniel Janney, 53, has served as a member of our Board since November 2012.
+Daniel Janney, 54, has served as a member of our Board since November 2012.
 Mr. Janney is a Managing Director at Alta Partners, a life sciences venture capital firm, which he joined in 1996.
 Prior to joining Alta, from 1993 to 1996, he was a Vice President in Montgomery Securities' healthcare and biotechnology investment banking group, focusing on life sciences companies.
-Mr. Janney is a director of a number of companies including Allakos Inc. (NASDAQ: ALLK), Evolve Biosystems, Inc., Krystal Biotech (NASDAQ: KRYS), Prolacta Bioscience, Inc. and Sutro Biopharma.
-He holds a Bachelor of Arts in History from Georgetown University and an M.B.A. from the Anderson School at the University of California, Los Angeles.
+Mr. Janney is a director of a number of companies including Allakos Inc. (NASDAQ: ALLK), Evolve Biosystems, Inc., Krystal Biotech (NASDAQ: KRYS), and Prolacta Bioscience, Inc. He holds a Bachelor of Arts in History from Georgetown University and an M.B.A. from the Anderson School at the University of California, Los Angeles.
 We believe Mr. Janney's experience working with and serving on the boards of directors of life sciences companies and his experience working in the venture capital industry qualifies him to serve as a member of our Board.

-Tim M. Mayleben, 58, has served as our President and Chief Executive Officer since December 2012 and as a member of our Board since February 2010.
+Tim M. Mayleben, 59, has served as our President and Chief Executive Officer since December 2012 and as a member of our Board since February 2010.
 Prior to joining Esperion, Mr. Mayleben was President, CEO and a director of Vericel Corporation (NASDAQ: VCEL) (formerly Aastrom Biosciences).
-Previously, Mr. Mayleben was President, Chief Operating Officer and a director of

-NightHawk Radiology Holdings, Inc. Prior to joining Nighthawk, he was the COO of the original Esperion, until its acquisition by Pfizer in 2004.
-Mr. Mayleben is an advisor to, investor in, and member of the board of directors of several life science companies, including Kaléo Pharma and Marinus Pharmaceuticals (NASDAQ: MRNS) as well as the Wolverine Venture Fund.
-Mr. Mayleben previously served as a director of Loxo Oncology, Inc. (NASDAQ: LOXO) prior to its acquisition by Eli Lilly.
+Previously, Mr. Mayleben was President, Chief Operating Officer and a director of NightHawk Radiology Holdings, Inc. Prior to joining Nighthawk, he was the COO of the original Esperion, until its acquisition by Pfizer in 2004.
+Mr. Mayleben is an advisor to, investor in, and member of the board of directors of several life science companies, including Kaléo Pharma and Marinus Pharmaceuticals (NASDAQ: MRNS).
 Mr. Mayleben earned an M.B.A., with distinction, from the J.L.
 Kellogg Graduate School of Management at Northwestern University, and a B.B.A. from the University of Michigan, Ross School of Business.
 We believe that Mr. Mayleben's experience working in the life sciences industry, including over a decade of experience as an executive officer of several life sciences companies, qualifies him to serve as a member of our Board.